vazome/appsilon-homework/README.md

 The `playbook.yml` contains comments to guide a possible reader through the configuration process.

+This is how you launch the playbook with `ansible-playbook`, note that you must provide a list of target hosts either as a file or inline.
 ``` yaml
 ansible-playbook playbook.yml -i ansible_hosts
 ```